American Duchess: Introduction as American Duchess

 American Duchess was slated to make mostly the same routes as American Queen, with two unique destinations being the city of Nashville, Tennessee and the Illinois River up to Ottawa, Illinois.
 American Queen has not visited Nashville since 2014, though she did make an unexpected cruise to Ottawa, Illinois in 2018 due to high water conditions on the Upper Mississippi.

+In 2021, Hallmark Channel released the Christmas movie 'Every Time a Bell Rings' which was set in Natchez, Mississippi and featured scenes filmed aboard American Duchess.

-Economic impact of American Duchess
+Economic impact and resale of American Duchess

-American Duchess has been welcomed and praised by many river towns in the United States for she and her sister vessels' contributions to local economies.
+American Duchess has been welcomed and praised by many river towns in the United States for her and her sister vessels' contributions to local economies.
 The rising popularity of U.S. river cruising has brought tourist dollars into smaller, lesser known U.S. towns from travelers worldwide.
 In 2018, the combined presence of American Queen and American Duchess brought over $2 million to the economy of Vicksburg, Mississippi.
 Jim Palmeri of the American Queen's shore excursions company estimated that the total of 16,537 people brought to Vicksburg during that year by AQSC had spent an average of $76 per person in the city.
 During a 2019 visit to Point Pleasant, West Virginia, Denny Bellamy of the city's visitor's bureau expressed his appeasement of the increasing frequency of riverboat visits to the town.
 Bellamy referred to the passengers' experiences in town as a legitimization of Point Pleasant as a tourist destination.
 He also spoke of his aspiration for the city to become a "truck stop for boats."

+In June 2023, American Duchess was pulled from service, and it was announced in February 2024 that operator American Queen Voyages would file bankruptcy and cease all operations immediately.
+In March 2024, American Duchess was purchased by American Cruise Lines for $200,000.
+It is to be scrapped without further use.